-1. INTRO DDUCTION 1
+1. INTRO INTRODUCTION

 1.1 Market review methodology 2

 1.2 Liaison with competition authority 3

 1.3 Structure of the document 3

 1.4 Scope of this review 3

-2. BACK GROUND TO PREVIOUS DECISIONS AND CONSULTATIONS 4
+2. ВАСК GROUND TO PREVIOUS DECISIONS AND CONSULTATIONS 4

-3. OUTL INE TO THE MARKET DEFINITION EXERCISE 7
+3. OUTLI NE TO THE MARKET DEFINITION EXERCISE 7

 3.1 Introduction 7

 3.2 Delineation of retail access markets in Malta 10

 3.2.1 Access and calls at a fixed location 10

 3.2.2 Fixed and mobile access 12

 3.2.3 Fixed access services provided over different networks and technologies 15

-3.2.4 Residential and non-residential Access 21
+3.2.4 Residential and non-residential access 21

 3.2.5 Geographic market 24

+3.3 marke Summary of responses to the National Consultation and MCA replies related to et definition

-3.3 Conclusion on relevant markets 25
+3.4 Conclusion on relevant markets 25

-4. MARK (ET ANALYSIS 26
+4. MARK ET ANALYSIS 26

 4.1 Background to market analysis 26

 4.2 Assessment of significant market power 26

 4.2.1 Market share analysis 27

 4.2.2 Barriers to entry 31

 4.2.3 Potential competition 34

 4.2.4 Countervailing buyer power 35

 4.2.5 Other local market developments 39

+4.3 marke Summary of responses to the National Consultation and MCA replies related to et analysis

+4.4 Comments by the Malta Competition and Consumer Affairs Authority 55

-4.3 Overall conclusion on the market analysis 43
+4.5 Overall conclusion on the market analysis 56

-5. REGU JLATORY IMPLICATIONS 45

-5.1 Background to regulations 45

-5.2 Existing obligations 45

-5.3 Decision on regulatory intervention 46